-Personal property and real property have a lot in common, but they also differ in terms of the way that they’re taxed and the rights they confer to their owners.
+As an intended property owner, you might be asking yourself what the difference between personal property vs real property is.
+The fact remains that these two have a lot in common, but they also differ in terms of the way that they’re taxed and the rights they confer to their owners.

-Real property, also called real estate, is any land, including fixtures and improvements.
-Building materials, such as wood, metal, or other materials like construction supplies are not considered real property on their own; rather, they can become real property if they are connected to the land and plants such as trees and vegetation grow on it.
+This real property definition will make you understand that the term also called real estate, is any land, including fixtures and improvements.
+Building materials, such as wood, metal, or other materials like construction supplies are not considered real property on their own; rather, they can become a real property if they are connected to the land and plants such as trees and vegetation grow on it.

 Nonetheless, those plants that require frequent work and cultivation such as crops may not be considered real property.